Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If you can feel external air entering or an unobstructed draught coming out of a hole or gap, then it’s likely a crack or hole which needs sealing in any way.
-Large gaps and cracks should be stopped permanently.
-The gaps that exceed 3mm that let air into or out within the home need the sealing.
-For example, if an open fireplace is not in use, it can create draughts.
-This must be sealed off.
-Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.
+If you can feel external air coming in or an unobstructed draught coming from a hole or gap and you can feel it, it’s probably a gap or an opening that needs sealing in somehow.
+Cracks or gaps with large gaps must be fixed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit into the home require seals.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent imaginable.

-You don’t need to cover up holes or gaps in the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the household heats and cools, so that they can still be closed and opened rather than securing.
-We will examine every window and door in your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the household heats and cools, so that they can still be closed and opened instead of than being stuck.
+We will inspect every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections